collab-uniba/PH_miner/README.md

 **NOTE**: If you're using a MySQL database, the default parameter `pool_recycle` for resetting the database connection is fine, since the `wait_timeout` is set to 28800 by default.
 But, if you're using Maria DB, then `wait_timeout` is set by default to 600 seconds.
-Edit the `my.cnf` file and edit to anything larger than the value chosen for `pool_recycle`.
+Edit the `my.cnf` file and change it to anything larger than the value chosen for `pool_recycle`.

 4. Install packages via pip:
 ```bash